Quebec’s Min of Municipal Affairs Guilbaul to leave politics at end of her term, citing family reasons

 Quebec/CMEDIA: Quebec’s Minister of Municipal Affairs Geneviève Guilbault will reportedly leave provincial politics at the end of her mandate, citing family reasons.

-She listed her achievements while in office as minister of transport, municipal affairs and public security.
+She arrived with her son and daughter (six and eight years old) to a round of applause and listed her achievements while in office as minister of transport, municipal affairs and public security.

 Guilbault is, thus, giving up her bid to succeed Premier and Coalition Avenir Quebec (CAQ) leader François Legault.

-Having made the decision to leave much earlier, she said that her decision had nothing to do with the premier’s announcement that he would step down.
+She said she made the decision to leave and that her decision had nothing to do with the premier’s announcement that he would step down.

 If she continued in politics, she said, she would miss her young children’s childhood.
 She was pregnant when she first ran in a 2017 byelection and had her second child while in office.

-“Since I had my children while I was an elected official, they have never known me doing anything other than politics…and, for me, it is clear that if I continue in politics for another four years, I risk regretting having missed out on my children’s childhood in a way, because my mind would have been elsewhere during all those precious years,” she said.
+“Since I had my children while I was an elected official, they have never known me doing anything other than politics.
+In other words, I will have spent their entire childhood essentially doing nothing but politics.
+I have often said that I am not afraid of much in life, but I am afraid of regret, and, for me, it is clear that if I continue in politics for another four years, I risk regretting having missed out on my children’s childhood in a way, because my mind would have been elsewhere during all those precious years,” she said. “

 Legault said that Guilbault’s election in 2017 was a “pivotal moment” for the CAQ.